Criminal Law Basics: Classification of Crimes, Statute of Limitations, and Criminal Records

 Open and Concealed Gun Carry Laws in Oklahoma

-Oklahoma allows most people to carry concealed handguns—and to carry all firearms openly—without a license.
+Oklahoma allows most people to carry firearms openly or concealed without a license.
 But a few places are off-limits to guns.

 -